aosp-mirror/platform_dalvik/opcode-gen/README.txt

 This is a more manual affair than changing opcodes.

 * Update the file bytecode.txt, and run regen-all, as per above.

-* Update the instruction format list in libdex/InstrUtils.h.

-* Update dexDecodeInstruction() in libdex/InstrUtils.c.

-* Update dumpInstruction() and its helper code in dexdump/DexDump.c.

 * Update the switch inside dvmCompilerMIR2LIR() in vm/compiler/codegen/{arm,x86}/CodegenDriver.c.
 (There may be other